 Dr Clarissa Fabre, MBBS (Hons) MRCP (UK) DCH

-After completing her medical training in Sydney, Australia, Dr Fabre worked for a year in Canada (including work with indigenous Indian and Eskimo children) before moving to the UK (London and then Oxford).
+After completing her medical training in Australia, Dr Fabre worked for a year in paediatrics in Canada, before moving to the UK (London and Oxford).
 Her initial specialist training was in adult medicine and paediatrics, including two years of clinical research in Oxford on perinatal factors affecting child growth and development.

-For the last 30 years she has been the Senior Partner in a semi-rural general practice in the UK.
-She also developed an interest in medical politics, culminating in the presidency of the UK Medical Women’s Federation (2010-2012), and representative of all East and West Sussex general practitioners at the British Medical Association (BMA) in London (2005 to 2012).
+She then turned to general practice after the birth of her 3 children and was Senior Partner in a large practice for 30 years.
+She developed an interest in medical politics, culminating in the presidency of the UK Medical Women’s Federation from 2010 to 2012.
+She represented all Sussex GPs at the British Medical Association from 2005 to 2012.